 The explanation is focused on injection-related vulnerabilities, as an example of complex vulnerabilities.

-The root cause of many security breaches is trusting unvalidated input:.
-This could be:
+Root cause of many security breaches is trusting unvalidated input:

 Source locations are those code places from where data comes in, that can be potentially controlled by the user (or the environment) and must consequently be presumably considered as tainted (it may be used to build injection attacks).